docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 ## Plain-Text Access

+!!! warning

     Not recommended for purposes other than testing.

-Just add this to `config/dovecot.cf`:
+Add this to `config/dovecot.cf`:

 ```cf
 ssl = yes